Fyrn's History

 The company had a 100-year run until the Great Depression hit, nearly wiping them out completely.
 But in the early 40’s, a group got together to revitalize the business, and one of those folks was Fyrn Co-Founder Ros’s grandfather, who led Production.

+After more than fifteen years of working for some of the best-resourced clients in the Bay Area, Ros felt compelled to explore inventive ways to scale to high-end craftsmanship.
 This exploration resulted in a proprietary parts-and-pieces system, now called Stemn, that enables not only for operational efficiency, but true circularity in furniture.

 Together with co-founder David Charne, who shared his conviction that a systems approach to design could solve challenges in the furniture world, the two thoughtfully built Fyrn with a core philosophy that the way something is made matters just as much as the product itself.